inampudi2020dap40/POC-Docs/README.md

 # POC-Docs
-This is just a DOC repo
+This is my Document Repo.
+Please find the attached POC documents

 **POC1**